-Prior to arriving at MacArthur, Emma was at the Council on Foreign Relations, where she was a Stanton Nuclear Security Fellow.
-She has also worked as an advisor in Australia’s Department of the Prime Minister and Cabinet on national security and international affairs, and as a public affairs officer at the Australian embassy in Washington, D.C.
+Emma leads the Foundation's Nuclear Challenges program.
+Before Macarthur, Emma was at the Council on Foreign Relations, where she was a Stanton Nuclear Security Fellow.
+She has also worked as an advisor in Australia’s Department of the Prime Minister and Cabinet on national security and international affairs and as a public affairs officer at the Australian embassy in Washington, D.C.

-She serves on the advisory committee of N Square—a five-funder initiative to promote innovation in the nuclear realm.
-Emma is a co-chair of the Peace and Security Funders Group Steering Committee and a 2014-2016 Emerging Leader at the Chicago Council on Global Affairs.
+She serves on the advisory committee of N Square—a network of innovators working to end the nuclear threat.
+Emma was a 2014-2016 Emerging Leader at the Chicago Council on Global Affairs.